bgeorges/sigfox/README.md

-# sigfox
+# Parsing Sigfox payloads
-Mostly about processing data pushed to SigFox cloud from my various devices
+Mostly about processing data pushed to Sigfox cloud from my various devices